Carolina Playwrights Lab

 Late submissions will not be accepted

-The administrative fee for CPL 2025 is $15 per script submission.
+The administrative fee for CPL 2026 is “Pay What You Can” from April 13th to 20th; from April 20th to May 10th the fee is $15 per script submission.
 This helps offset the costs of the application process itself: its organization, staffing, administration, and submission platform.

 Be On The Selections Committee

 Are you an avid reader of plays?
-If so, are you interested in having your voice heard in the NCPL Selections Process?
+If so, are you interested in having your voice heard in the CPL Selections Process?
 We are looking for seasoned theater advocates of all disciplines to join our team!
-The NCPL Selections Committee is a volunteer reader group who would be reading and evaluating anywhere from 2 to 7 plays over the course of 7 weeks.
-You only take on what you feel comfortable with!
-Apply Today!
+The CPL Selections Committee is a PAID reader group who would be reading and evaluating anywhere from 2 to 7 plays over the course of 7 weeks.
+Compensation is $10 per script read, and you only take on what you feel comfortable with!

-Please send along any questions to our Selections Process Manager, Chanda Branch, at [email protected]
+Please send along any questions to our Selections Process Manager, Kevin Aponte, at [email protected]